 The purpose of this example is to demonstrate the usage of as many SARIF elements as possible.
 Not all elements are shown, because some are mutually exclusive.

 Because the purpose is to present as many elements as possibly, the file as a whole does not represent best practices for SARIF usage, nor does it represent the output of a single, coherent analysis.
-For example, the result presented in the file involves a runtime exception, but at the same time it is marked as suppressedExternally (to demonstrate the result.suppressionStates property), which is unrealistic.
+For example, the result presented in the file involves a runtime exception, but at the same time it is marked as suppressedExternally (to demonstrate the result.suppressions property), which is unrealistic.

 {